-XXIV.
+XXVIII.
 JUDICIAL NOTICE.
 In litigation, most facts are established through the introduction of evidence.
-However, under FRE 201, a court may take "judicial notice" of adjudicative facts.
+However, under TRE 201 and FRE 201, a court may take "judicial notice" of adjudicative facts.
 A party who requests judicial notice should supply the court with necessary information.
 The opposing party is entitled to be heard on opposing the taking of judicial notice.
 Upon taking judicial notice, the Court should instruct the jury to accept as conclusive any fact judicially noticed.
-FRE 201 reads as follows:
+TRE 201 and FRE 201 are identical, and read as follows: